Skip to main content

 • Union dues

-Decrease your tax payable by maximising your credits
+Decrease your tax payable by maximizing your credits

 Whereas deductions reduce your income, credits reduce your tax payable.
 There are hundreds of boutique credits, both federal and provincial/territorial.